webiny/docs.webiny.com/docs/guides/headless-react-tutorial.md

 $quart-color: #4E4E4E;
 ```

 > Note: You can always change these 4 colors to another palette that might interest you more.
-If you want to learn more about SCSS look [here](https://sass-lang.com/documentation/syntax).
+If you want to learn more about SCSS, look [here](https://sass-lang.com/documentation/syntax).

 Now you can copy below into the following file  `partials/_main.scss`: